zaidalqadiri/400-Card-Game/README.md

 # 🃏400 Card Game

-A terminal-based simulation of the 400 card game, built with Python using Object-Oriented Programming principles.
+A terminal-based simulation of the traditional Lebanese card game "400", built with Python using Object-Oriented Programming principles.

 ## About the Game